 Take a look at the PMP exam questions on cost estimation to prepare for your PMP exam.

-Now you know the cost, time, and effort estimating techniques by calculating through various methods.
+Now you know the cost, time, and effort of project estimating techniques by calculating through various methods.
 To understand better and become an expert in estimation techniques in project management you must attend the PMP certification training and we recommend you attend the online training with StarAgile.

 StarAgile is the training partner for the PMP and all their project management certifications.
 Apply confidently for the PMP training at StarAgile.
 Click on the link to know more about StarAgile, the courses, and registrations.